Hermanoid/wandrer_planner/README.md

 ---

+Overview of this project:

+It's under construction, nothing fancy yet.
+I've attempted an AStar-based algorithmic solution.
+Results: I was smart enough to make it work, but not quite smart enough to realize that I was creating a naive solution to what is basically a form of the Traveling Salesman Problem.
+The complexity was basically exponential over distance when I ran it in a city-block setting, where prospective paths split 3 ways (left, right, or center) every ~110 meters (the length of a city block).
+That's no fun!

+The next solution I'm attempting is based on Ant Colony Optimization, using techniques laid out [here](https://staff.washington.edu/paymana/swarm/stutzle99-eaecs.pdf) and some other fun sources.

+If and when I've found an acceptable solution, I plan to add a UI so users can see the generated path and tune some parameters (target length, etc), add an export to Strava function, and bundle it into a mostly-portable executable.

+---

 ### Brief-ish explanation of the algorithm
 The fancy bit of this system is the graph optimization search (or optimi**s**ation search, since I'm in NZ at the time of writing).
 This centers around the Exploration Graph.